Skip to main content

 Frame proposals around the CAMIL pathway, reference the meta-analytic effect sizes, and propose measurable evaluation using validated instruments.
 This positions the proposal as scientifically grounded, not speculative.

-United States — Federal
+United States (Federal)

-IMLS Museums for America is the largest competitive federal grant programme for museums, awarding over $23M in FY2024 across 115 projects (individual grants of $5,000–$350,000).
+IMLS Museums for America is the largest competitive federal grant program for museums, awarding over $23M in FY2024 across 115 projects (individual grants of $5,000–$350,000).

 NEH Digital Projects for the Public and Digital Humanities Advancement Grants (up to $325,000) support virtual environments for public humanities engagement.

-United States — Private
+United States (Private)

 Knight Foundation has invested in arts and immersive technology since 2019, including five museum experiments totalling $750,000.
-Current programmes include the Knight Arts + Tech Fellowship ($50,000 unrestricted grants to five artists annually) and the Art + Tech Expansion Fund.
+Current programs include the Knight Arts + Tech Fellowship ($50,000 unrestricted grants to five artists annually) and the Art + Tech Expansion Fund.

 Europe